kevinolega/callcentertrainingtips/assets/pages/2web/2web-faq-students.md

 ## I CAN'T FIND YOUR EMAILS.
 WHAT DO I DO?

-In a lot of cases, our email got sent to the Promotions or SPAM Folder.
+Our email [expand] may get sent to the Promotions or SPAM Folder.

 Please search for our email address.